 10 pineapples gave me 24 pints of chunked pineapples.
 You first need to decide what kind of liquid you wish to can the pineapples in: water, unsweetened pineapple juice, light syrup, medium syrup, or a heavy syrup.
 I chose to do mine in a medium syrup which is a 2:1 ratio of water to sugar.
 It took 18 cups of water and 9 cups of sugar to make my 24 pints.

 First, you want to take the rind off the pineapples, the top, core out the center and cut into chunks.
 I bought a pineapple corer, but decided it was a lot of work twisting the corer down to the bottom, plus I feel it left a lot of fruit behind.
-Here's a photo:
+Here's a photo: If you were ever going to have a party and wanted to serve drinks out of real pineapples, then this would be a great tool to have!
+I just ended up using a sharp, serrated knife.

 Next, bring your liquid of choice to a boil (plus sugar if using).
 Allow it to simmer while putting the pineapples in jars.
 You want to pack them in, but don't stuff them.
 Taking a ladle, ladle the liquid into the jars, leaving 1/2" head space.
 Put the lids on the jars and process in a water bath canner for 15 minutes.